Algebraic K-theory over the infinite dihedral group: an algebraic approach

 Let $\g = \Z_2 * \Z_3 = PSL_2(\Z)$.
 The following theorem follows from applying our main theorem and the recent proof \cite{BLR} of the Farrell--Jones conjecture in $K$-theory for word hyperbolic groups.

-The Cayley graph for $\Z_2 * \Z_3$ with respect to the generating set given by the nonzero elements of $\Z_2$ and $\Z_3$ has the quasi-isometry type of the usual Bass--Serre tree for the amalgamated product (Figure \ref{Fig_Tree}).
+The Cayley graph for $\Z_2 * \Z_3$ with respect to the generating set given by the nonzero elements of $\Z_2$ and $\Z_3$ has the quasi-isometry type of the usual Bass--Serre tree for the amalgamated product (\fullref{Fig_Tree}).